ibm-cloud-docs/speech-to-text/getting-started.md

 # Getting started tutorial
 {: #gettingStarted}

 The {{site.data.keyword.speechtotextfull}} service transcribes audio to text to enable speech transcription capabilities for applications.
-This cURL-based tutorial can help you get started quickly with the service.
+This curl-based tutorial can help you get started quickly with the service.
 The examples show you how to call the service's `POST /v1/recognize` method to request a transcript.
 {: shortdesc}

 > **Important:** The tutorial uses service instance credentials to authenticate to the {{site.data.keyword.speechtotextshort}} service.
 In some regions, new service instances instead use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) for authentication.
 Authenticate by using the approach that is right for your region and service instance.